top of page

 • Avoid ambiguity; specify thresholds and criteria

-• Limit node title length to a max of 180 characters to maintain readability
+• Limit your title to 180 characters max for better readability

 Here's an example from Dr. Paolo Tarantino at Dana-Farber Cancer Institute: